akacmazz/dream-diffusion/README.md

 Contributions are welcome!
 This project maintains high code quality standards:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Follow the coding standards (see CONTRIBUTING.md)
-4. Add comprehensive tests for new features
-5. Update documentation as needed
-6. Create a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.